-Green Army Programme The Green Army Programme is a voluntary environmental action programme for eligible young people aged between 17- 24 years old to support local environmental and heritage conservation projects across Australia.
+Green Army Programme The Green Army Programme is a voluntary environmental action programme for eligible young people aged between 17-24 years old to support local environmental and heritage conservation projects across Australia.
 Green Corps Green Corps work experience activities provide eligible job seekers with the opportunity to learn new skills and get experience, at the same time as helping to conserve and restore the Australian environment.
 Guardian For the purposes of the ABSTUDY Scheme, a guardian is a person who has assumed the financial and custodial responsibilities of a parent for a student or Australian Apprentice.
 HECS-HELP HECS-HELP is a loan programme to help eligible Commonwealth supported students to pay their student contribution amounts.
 Before 2005, this was known as 'HECS'.
 Hostel An establishment providing boarding accommodation for guests, usually in a dormitory where guests share a bathroom and kitchen facilities.
-Income Support A payment of: a social security benefit; or a job search allowance; or • a social security pension; or a youth training allowance; or a service pension; or income support supplement, where income support supplement means income support supplement under Part IIIA of the Veterans' Entitlement Act 1986.
+Income Support A payment of: a social security benefit; or a job search allowance; or a social security pension; or a youth training allowance; or a service pension; or income support supplement, where income support supplement means income support supplement under Part IIIA of the Veterans' Entitlement Act 1986.
 Indexation Indexation is the process by which ABSTUDY rates are adjusted over time in accordance with Consumer Price Index.
 Fortnightly rates for students aged under 22 are indexed on the 1st January each year while rates for students aged over 22 are indexed in Mach and September each year.
 Job Capacity Assessment A Job Capacity Assessment will determine the impact of your medical conditions and disabilities on your ability to work and whether you would benefit from employment assistance.
-Lump Sum Bereavement Payment Social Security Act 1991 Chapter 1, Part 1.2, Section 21 (2) e A one-off payment which is the difference between the single rate of ABSTUDY Living Allowance and the previous combined partnered rate of ABSTUDY Living Allowance over the 14 week bereavement period which is paid as a lump sum bereavement payment.
-Member of a couple Social Security Act 1991 Chapter 1, Part 1.2, Section 4 (1) See Partnered definition.
+Lump Sum A one-off payment which is the difference between the single Bereavement Payment Social Security Act rate of ABSTUDY Living Allowance and the previous combined partnered rate of ABSTUDY Living Allowance over 1991Chapter 1, Part 1.2, the 14 week bereavement period which is paid as a lump sum Section 21 (2) e bereavement payment.
+See Partnered definition.
+Member of a couple Social Security Act 1991Chapter 1, Part 1.2, Section 4 (1) See Fattheleu delimition.